-Chris Gorrie is Program Director for the Electrical Engineering Technology Program at Ecotech Institute.
+Chris Gorrie is the campus president of Ecotech Institute.
 Chris studied Electrical Engineering, with an emphasis in semiconductor technology, at the University of Southern Maine and did his graduate work at the University of Florida where he was awarded a full Alumni Fellowship.

 Chris' interest in renewable energy led to work at the National Renewable Energy Laboratory in Golden, Colorado, where he developed new materials for use in transparent electronics and photovoltaics.
 His passion for teaching brought him to Ecotech Institute where Chris has taught courses in Sustainability, Circuits, Power Generation and Photovoltaics.
 Chris is proud and honored to help build our country's renewable energy future and to help students change their lives in the process.

 Patrick E. Longstreth received a bachelor's degree at Indiana University and an MA in Education Curriculum and Instruction at University of Phoenix.
 In addition Mr. Longstreth received an Associate's Degree in Electronics Engineering Technology at ITT Technical Institute, Louisville, KY.
 He is an accomplished software developer with over 20 years programming experience.

 Since 1988, Mr. Longstreth has served in a variety of educational roles at Ecotech Institute, ITT Technical Institute and Everest College including instructor, program director, program chair, associate dean and dean of academic affairs.
 He also worked as a Semiconductor Technician for Intel Corporation and a deputy sheriff for the Boulder County and El Paso County Sheriff's Departments.
 In the latter role he received numerous awards for developing various software applications to assist in jail operations.

 Mr. Longstreth lives in Firestone, Colorado with his wife and six children.
 He enjoys playing his guitar and camping.